dburian/transformer_document_embedding/log/student_depth_experiments.md

     - so contrastive losses might be a bit finnicky when it comes to the tested dataset, and `cos_dist` might be the best option overall -- to test this I should do evaluation on *more datasets*
+- its important to highlight that `contrastive_cos_dist` did not have cos SBERT as good as `cos_dist` yet it is clearly on par or better
+    - this suggests that `cos` with SBERT is not *the* metric to watch, but evaluation on more datasets should confirm this